benji300/joplin-note-tabs/README.md

 This plugin provides additional commands as described in the following table.

-> **NOTE** - Keyboard shortcuts can be assigned in user options via `Tools > Options > Keyboard Shortcuts`.
-Search for the command label where shortcuts shall be added.

 | Command Label                   | Command ID             | Description                                                                                   | Menu contexts                 |
 | ------------------------------- | ---------------------- | --------------------------------------------------------------------------------------------- | ----------------------------- |
 | Tabs: Pin to tabs               | `tabsPinToTabs`        | Pin all selected note(s) to the tabs.                                                         | `NoteListContext`             |